Russia's elite dismiss U.S. list as 'telephone book' of the wealthy

 “Publication of such a wide list of everything and everyone could potentially damage the image and reputation of our firms, our businessmen, our politicians, and of members of the leadership,” Kremlin spokesman Dmitry Peskov, himself included on the list, told reporters.

-Shares in some of the big metals companies - Norilsk Nickel and aluminum giant Rusal, whose owners were named - initially fell, though Russian stock in general recovered later.
+Shares in some of the big metals companies - Norilsk Nickel (GMKN.MM) and aluminum giant Rusal (0486.HK), whose owners were named - initially fell, though Russian stock in general recovered later.

 President Vladimir Putin’s inner circle is already subject to personal U.S. sanctions imposed over Russia’s 2014 annexation of Ukraine’s Crimea region.